EmreSoftware/Deathverse/README.md

-# Deathverse
+# Deathverse: Enhanced Annihilation Suite
-funny gmod death script
+a funny death script for gmod